aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 aws cloudformation describe-stacks --profile prod --query 'Stacks[?starts_with(StackName, `OmicsCicd`)]'
 ```

-## Running the Guidance
+## Running the Solution with an example Workflow

-To demonstrate running this CI/CD guidance you can use the [NF-Core/FASTQC example-workflow](https://github.com/aws-samples/amazon-omics-tutorials/tree/main/example-workflows/nf-core/workflows/fastqc) available via the [AWS HealthOmics Tutorials](https://github.com/aws-samples/amazon-omics-tutorials) repository.
+To demonstrate running this CI/CD solution users can use the [NF-Core/FASTQC example-workflow](https://github.com/aws-samples/amazon-omics-tutorials/tree/main/example-workflows/nf-core/workflows/fastqc) available via the [AWS HealthOmics Tutorials](https://github.com/aws-samples/amazon-omics-tutorials) repository.
 To do this:

 1. Add the `nf-core-fastqc` workflow to the deployment configuration.